-On-Page SEO is the low-hanging fruit of search engine optimization.
-Anything you can do to help the search engines better understand the content of your pages and why you should rank for a certain keyword, can be considered on-page SEO.
-Your heading tags, title tags, meta description tags, and alt tags can all be optimized for the keyword phrases you are targeting.
-Also, your URL structure, overall look and feel of the website, LSI keyword inclusion, and social media icons are also very affective techniques when it comes to on-page SEO.
+On page SEO is the low-hanging fruit of search engine optimization.
+Anything you can do to help the search engines better understand the content of your pages and why you should rank for a certain keyword, can be considered on page SEO.
+Your heading tags, title tags, meta description tags, header tags, and alt tags can all be optimized for the keyword phrases you are targeting.
+Also, your URL structure, overall look and feel of the website, LSI keyword inclusion, and social media icons are very affective techniques when it comes to on-page SEO.

 Content Refresh or Rewrite

-I highly recommend refreshing or completely rewriting the content of a page that you really want to rank for using on-page SEO techniques.
-You certainly can do on-page SEO after the content of the page has already been created, but it is much more difficult and not nearly as affective.
+I highly recommend refreshing or completely rewriting the content of a page that you really want to rank for using on page SEO techniques.
+You certainly can do on page SEO after the content of the page has already been created, but it is much more difficult and not nearly as effective.
 If your content is long and detailed, which is a great problem to have to deal with, rewriting the entire page may not be a practical solution.
 However, if it is relatively short in length the chances are that it is not bringing in much traffic anyway, so you don’t have much to lose.

 Retrospectively going back through the contents of a page that was written prior to its being assigned a primary target keyword can indeed be done, but it is certainly not as efficient or as productive as doing it prospectively.
 Unfortunately, this is how a lot of people build their websites and more importantly this is how most people conceptualize SEO.

-On-Page SEO consists of optimizing a page for an assigned keyword phrase, doing everything you can to get people to first click through to your web page and then spend some time there.
+On Page SEO consists of optimizing a page for an assigned keyword phrase, doing everything you can to get people to click through to your web page, spend some time there, and eventually become a client.
 What keyword phrase do you want your page to rank for?
-Making sure the targeted keyword phrase appears on your page a number of times, particularly within the first 100 words, and that the heading tags, title tag, meta description tag, and image alt text tags all contain your keyword phrase, is a big part of on-page SEO.
+Make sure the targeted keyword phrase appears on your page a number of times, particularly within the first 100 words.
+Also, the heading tags, title tag, meta description tag, and image alt text tags should all contain your targeted keyword phrase.
+This is a big part of on page SEO.

 URL Structure for On-Page SEO